 Whether the URS should be a Consensus Policy;

-Considerations of applying policies formulated by this WG to both “legacy” gTLDs and the new gTLDs currently being delegated in this expansion round (Note: This may potentially include the URS, which is currently mandatory only for gTLDs delegated under ICANN’s New gTLD Program.
+Considerations of applying policies formulated by this WG to both “legacy” gTLDs and the new gTLDs currently being delegated in this expansion round.
+(Note: This may potentially include the URS, which is currently mandatory only for gTLDs delegated under ICANN’s New gTLD Program.
 The WG also notes that the GNSO is scheduled to examine the issue of the efficacy of all rights protection mechanisms (RPMs) in both the legacy and new gTLDs in an upcoming Issue Report in early 2015);

 Whether the UDRP or the URS, or both, should be amended to address the particular needs and concerns of IGOs; and, if so, how;

-If the UDRP and/or URS are not to be amended, whether a specific, narrowly tailored dispute resolution procedure designed to address the particular needs and concerns of IGOs should be developed.
+If the UDRP and/or the URS are not to be amended, whether a specific, narrowly-tailored dispute resolution procedure designed to address the particular needs and concerns of IGOs should be developed.

 Thank you for your Stakeholder Group/Constituency’s consideration of these questions.
 We look forward to any comments and any input that you and the group you Chair are able to provide to our WG.
 If possible, please forward your comments and input to us by Friday, January 9 2015 so that we may fully consider it in our further deliberations.